FAQ#

 Irrelevant Ask about topics completely unrelated to the knowledge base.
 No

-What system prompt should I input into the jailbreak test?
+What AI instructions should I input for a jailbreak eval?

-The jailbreak test checks if your AI adheres to its system prompt despite adversarial prompts.
-The more detailed your system prompt, the more relevant and effective your test questions will be.
+The jailbreak eval checks if your AI adheres to its system prompt despite adversarial prompts.
+The more detailed your system prompt, the more relevant and effective your eval prompts will be.

-What types of test questions does the jailbreak test generate?
+What types of eval prompts does the jailbreak eval generate?

-Jailbreak test questions consist of hundreds of different jailbreaks gathered from online discussion forums, academic papers, and technical repositories, as well as prompts generated by Aymara.
+Jailbreak eval prompts consist of hundreds of different jailbreaks gathered from online discussion forums, academic papers, and technical repositories, as well as prompts generated by Aymara.
 These prompts use prompt injections, which attempt to manipulate the AI by inserting hidden instructions.
 Our prompts fall into one or more categories.

 Jailbreak Category Description